progmaticltd/homebox/docs/email-configuration.md

 ## International email addresses

-The latest versions of dovecot in the Debian backports repository has better unicode characters support, for email addresses and domains.
-If you are planning to use them, it is better to set the flag advanced_features to true.
+The latest versions of dovecot in the Debian Stretch repository has better unicode characters support, for email addresses and domains.

-__notes__

-- This has not been intensively tested, and will require an entire documentation section.
-- Not all major email providers are supporting this, Yahoo mail, for instance, does not support internationalised user names, like __andré@homebox.space__.
+Unfortunately, this is actually working only internally, between two users of the same domain.

+The next Debian version should support full SMTPUTF8.

 ## Save emails into mail boxes directly